MarkoKermi/Portfolio-Website/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project
+> This project means a lot to me, I feel like it's my starting point for something new in my life and I hope that I will recive a support from all of you..
+Thx in advance

 If you like this project...